iterative/dvc.org/static/docs/tutorials/pipelines.md

 utilizing the same set of commands that are described in earlier [Get Started](/doc/get-started) chapters.

-> Note that its possible to define more than one pipeline in each DVC project.
+> Note that its possible to define more than one pipeline in each <abbr>DVC
-> This will be determined by the interdependencies between DVC-files, mentioned
+> project</abbr>.
+This will be determined by the interdependencies between
-> below.
+> DVC-files, mentioned below.

 Initialize DVC repository (run it inside your Git repository):